TrainTheTrainer/ELIXIR-EXCELERATE-TtT/slides/README.md

-This folder contains the slides that we use in some TtT courses.
+This folder contains slide decks that we developed for ELIXIR-EXCELERATE TtT sessions

-Slides are faithfully based on the TtT sessions and are currently organised in two files (both pptx and pdf version are available), one for sessions 1 and 2 and one for sessions 3 and 4.
+Slides are faithfully based on the TtT sessions.
+They have been developed by:

+* Mateusz Kuzak (ELIXIR-NL)
+* Paula Martinez (ELIXIR-BE)
+* Patricia Palagi (ELIXIR-CH)
+* Allegra Via (ELIXIR-IT)